Skip to main content

 between sites, ensuring that data movement does not become a

-Low latency is equally critical, as many HPC applications.
+Low latency is equally critical, for many HPC applications.
 Latency

 requirements for inter-DC locations will be in the low-millisecond